Guidance for other settings and events

 How measles spreads

-You can catch measles by breathing in virus particles in the air after a person with measles has coughed, sneezed, talked or even just breathed.
+If you are not immune to measles, you can catch it by breathing in virus particles in the air after a person with measles has coughed, sneezed, talked or even just breathed.
 This can happen through:

 Measles is much more contagious than most other viruses, including COVID-19 and flu.